Citrayaf/How-to-build-OpenCore-and-OpenRAN-for-5G/5G SA Simulation/README.md

 **RAN**

-a) Turn on ueran VM, then open terminal.
+a) Turn on the ueran VM, then open the terminal.

 b) Change the user to root by using this command:
 ```Linux